Pledis Entertainment

-Pledis Entertainment is a South Korean entertainment company founded by Han Sung-Soo in 2007.
+Pledis Entertainment, Inc. (stylised as PLEDIS Entertainment) is a South Korean entertainment company founded by Han Sung-soo in 2007.
 The label is home to Bumzu, Hwang Min-hyun, and groups Seventeen and TWS.
 Its name originates from the Pleiades, a star cluster in the constellation Taurus.

-On May 25, 2020, Hybe Corporation became its majority shareholder, but Pledis remains an "independent" label.
+On May 25, 2020, Hybe Corporation became its majority shareholder, but Pledis remains an independent label.